artemis-yl/THEgame/README.md

 # chrome_A

-PLEASE GO INTO THE CHROME-A FOLDER FOR THE 'FINAL' GAME.
+### PLEASE GO INTO THE CHROME-A FOLDER FOR THE 'FINAL' GAME.
 The "outer" files are simply the prototype we used/made when learning how to use Godot.

 This game was made by Artemis, Serena and Aimee!

+## Credits:

+**Do note that my teammates have asked to only have their first names published here.
+If you would like to contact them, you can likley find them through TMU's Game Maker Union**

 Aimee: 2D Artist!
 Concept, texture, logo and all backgrounds!
 Why it looks actually pretty!!!!!

 Serena: 3D Artist, Animator and Asset Maker!!!
 You see anything 3D, Serena made it!
 Our player animation is all her hard work!

-Artemis: Coder and Game Developer!
-All scripts and overall structure/scene creation was created by Artemis.
+Artemis: Coder, Game Developer, Repo Owner!
+All scripts and overall game structure/scene creation was created by Artemis.

 Please note, we never made a game before and are entry-level coders!
 Making all the art, assets, and learning how to use a whole game engine in just under a week!!!
 Let's be proud of ourselves.